 Preventing and Remediating Degradation of Soils in Europe – RECARE Final Policy Conference

-The conference will present project findings on:
+The conference presented project findings on:

 - effective strategies for prevention and remediation of soil threats and their uptake among land managers